gobbyo/IoT/docs/tutorial-rasp-led.md

 ## Create Code to Turn the LED on and off
 <!-- Introduction paragraph -->
-1. Connect Visual Studio Code to your Raspberry Pi.
+1. Connect to your Raspberry Pi using Visual Studio Code.
-1. Create a file `led.py` in your github directory.
+1. Create a file `led.py` in your cloned GitHub under the `python/raspberrypi` directory, for example `~/repos/various/python/raspberrypi/led.py`
 1. Copy and paste the following import statement

     ```python